 If this is your first time here – WELCOME!
 If not, welcome back!!
 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
 We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different, and taking the road less traveled.
-We certainly can’t explore them all, but we’d love you to share your own off the beaten path stories.
+We certainly can’t explore them all, but we’d love you to share your own off-the-beaten-path stories.
 Each series will include at least 1 epic boondocking area, with GPS coordinates.

-The St. Louis Arch is definitely a unique, amazing, beautiful and interesting visit!
+St. Louis Arch is definitely a unique, amazing, beautiful, and interesting visit!
 We’ve been there, and we rode the quirky elevator to the top.
 I’m not going to give much information about the Arch, as it’s a very popular, not really off the beaten path place, but if you’re going to Missouri, definitely hit that spot.
-If you like the out-of-the-way, less touristy places, my advice is go on a weekday, not in the summer, and not around any holiday.
+If you like the out-of-the-way, less touristy places, my advice is to go on a weekday, not in the summer, and not around any holiday.

 Waterfalls!
 Waterfalls! and more Waterfalls!
 They are my happy place.
-Some people love the beach, or the lake.
+Some people love the beach or the lake.
 I am most at peace with myself and the world sitting by a waterfall.
 There have been many occasions I’ve pretty much had to be dragged away.

 Hodgson Mill Waterfall

 This is easy access off of Missouri Hwy 181, the Hodgson Mill Waterfall makes for a great photo opportunity.
 The historic water-mill neighboring the falls dates back to the mid 19th century.
 It is really breathtaking and a great stop.